alpha-xone/xbbg/README.md

 result = asyncio.run(main())
 ```

-In Jupyter and VS Code Interactive, one-shot sync calls such as `blp.bdp(...)` and `blp.bdh(...)` use a notebook-only bridge when an IPykernel event loop is already running.
+In Jupyter, VS Code Interactive, and marimo, one-shot sync calls such as `blp.bdp(...)` and `blp.bdh(...)` use a notebook-only bridge when the notebook event loop is already running.
 Generic async applications such as FastAPI or ASGI services should still use the async APIs directly.

 ## Subscriptions: raw, tick mode, and all fields